isgutierrez/isgutierrez/README.md

 ## Hi there, I'm Isabella👋

-👩‍🔬 Biomedical Engineer | 🎨 UX/UI Design Student
+👩‍🔬 Biomedical Engineer | 💻 Frontend Developer | 🎨 UX/UI Design Student
 💻 2+ years of experience with React in Frontend Development
 🔄 Skilled in workflow automation with n8n
 📚 Soon to be Technologist in Software Analysis & Development